geudde/attic-chest/pages/10.season-9/04.meeting-90/02.experiment/docs.md

 As touching what thou said’st concerning the fishes, I have nought to do with that, and so leave it.
 But the second question is pleasant enough; moreover, I wished to oblige thee, and to work I immediately went with my experiments, since as thou knowest, or mayest have heard, experience is the test of all wisdom.

 I began by weighing a quire of charmed paper; then took one of the four and twenty sheets, and weighed it in a pair of my friends Merlin’s magical value-scales.
 I proceeded with the others, and clipped and pared till I brought them to a nice and exact weight with the pattern.
 Then I distributed them amongst four and twenty men and women, and requested them to indite, or copy, each, a letter, one page in length upon the subject most familiar to them, individually.
-In these days, the whole quire was returned, and I immediately began my calculations; some of which I enclose for thy satisfaction.
+In three days, the whole quire was returned, and I immediately began my calculations; some of which I enclose for thy satisfaction.

 Thy friend,